🔴Is Trump About To Start A War? 2025-10-22 18:06

 It's kind of still acknowledged.

-This comes from um some form of Kremlin backed media, the source there that says if the US manages to establish firm control over Venezuela, America, Russia's adversary, grows stronger while China, Russia's ally, grows weaker.
+The source there, it says, if the U.S. manages to establish firm control over Venezuela, America, Russia's adversary, grows stronger while China, Russia's ally, grows weaker.

 Like, why are we to blame?